-The theory behind wearing a back support belt is exactly as the name suggests to provide support for your lower back.
+The theory behind wearing a back support belt is exactly as the name suggests, to provide support for your back.

-However it actually works by compressing your abdomen rather than your back.
+However it actually does this by by compressing your abdomen rather than your back.

-The idea is that by holding the stomach in with the belt and increasing the pressure on the abdomen you are increasing the support and lowering the load on your lower back.
+The idea is that by holding the stomach in with the belt and putting pressure on the abdomen you increase the support and lower the load on your lower back.

-This theory originated in Canada in the 1950s and uses the visual example of the abdominal area as a balloon that inflates when it is compressed to explain the process.
+This theory originated in Canada in the 1950s, and to get a good understanding of it we'll use the visual example of the abdominal area as a balloon that inflates when compressed to explain the process.

-And wearing a back support belt can also provide the same result.
+And wearing a back support belt also provides a similar result.

-As by squeezing your abdomen it forces the 'balloon' upwards which lowers the load on your back as you work.
+As by compressing your abdomen it forces the 'abdominal balloon' upwards, which supports your back and lowers the load as you work.